wagiminator/AVR-Programmer/picoISP_Programmer/README.md

 - Click **Upload**.

 ## Installing Drivers for the picoISP
 On Linux, you don't need to install a driver.
 Windows users may need to install the [usbtiny driver](https://learn.adafruit.com/usbtinyisp) for the USBtinyISP version.
 The USBasp version includes a Windows Compatible ID (WCID) for automated driver installation.
 If this doesn't work, you have to install a driver manually using the Zadig tool (https://zadig.akeo.ie/).
 Click on "Options" -> "List all devices" and select the "USBasp".
 Then install the libusb-win32 driver.
 To do this, the device must be connected to your PC.
 However, functionality, especially with newer Windows versions, is not guaranteed.
+The STK500 version may require a CDC driver for Windows.
+This can be easily installed using the Zadig tool.

 # Operating Instructions
 - Select the programming voltage (3.3V or 5V) with the voltage selection switch.